ogratwicklcs/Ansible-Network-Converge/2.4-tower-rbac/README.md

 - Click the green plus button and create a team named `Execution Team`.

+- Select the RED HAT NETWORK ORGANIZATION` for the team Organization

 - Click **SAVE**

 Now you can add a user to the Team: